 To shrivelled muscle, skin and bone.

 It has been speculated that the second element of Bombay duck refers to the way the fish skim the surface of the water, like ducks.
-But is more probable, as the Reverend Abram Smythe Palmer (1844-1917) explained about Welsh rabbit in Folk Etymology: A dictionary of verbal corruptions or words perverted in form or meaning, by false derivation or mistaken analogy (London, 1882), that Bombay duck
+But, as the Reverend Abram Smythe Palmer (1844-1917) explained about Welsh rabbit in Folk Etymology: A dictionary of verbal corruptions or words perverted in form or meaning, by false derivation or mistaken analogy (London, 1882), it is more probable that Bombay duck

 is one of a numerous class of slang expressions—the mock-heroic of the eating-house—in which some common dish or product for which any place or people has a special reputation is called by the name of some more dainty article of food which it is supposed humorously to supersede or equal.
 Thus a sheep’s head stewed with onions, a dish much affected by the German sugar-bakers in the East End of London, is called a German duck.